 This has been a great year for my art so here are a few things that helped me find my way back to my art process and what keeps me going in the studio:

 - Self-challenges such as themes, sizes, colors, and deadlines.
 Just giving yourself a limited palette, 20-minute doodle or one hour painting, painting small or fill up a sketchbook by drawing every day are some ideas to get you going.
 Just start doing it and one thing will lead to the next.

-- Paint a “color wheel” to take your colors for a test ride.
-You can create a lot of depth with color, but not straight out of the tube.
+- Paint a “color wheel” to test colors.
+With color modulation, you can create depth.
 There are so many resources on this subject.
-Learn about color, primary, secondary and tertiary colors, and what happens when you combine them and mix them together.
 Try mixing complimentary colors together, and making your own black.
 This process in itself is fun and can get you in a playful state of mind.

 - Try out lots of different materials for drawing and painting.
 By bouncing around back and forth from different materials, you can learn new things and file it into your tool kit.
 For example, from life drawing, I learned to interpret what I see very quickly.
 In watercolor, I am learning to work fast and plan ahead.
 Since I was comfortable with drawing, using the watercolor pencils was the gateway drug to help me get back to holding a paintbrush again, and feel comfortable with the commitment of painting bold strokes of color onto the page.
 I learned about the watercolor pencils from another artist after visiting her studio.

 - Take a class or workshop.
 When I was in art school, it was very exciting to be around other artists and see what they are working on.
 A good instructor can help you get over the hurdles.
 There are many tutorials online as well.